Armadallc/Archemy/LEGACY_FILES_REFERENCE.md

 ## 📋 Overview

-This document provides a comprehensive reference of all legacy files that were modified, updated, replaced, or removed during the architectural transformation from the old organization-based system to the new corporate client → programs → locations hierarchy.
+This is a comprehensive reference of all legacy files that were modified, updated, replaced, or removed during the architectural transformation from the old organization-based system to the new corporate client → programs → locations hierarchy.

 ---

-## 🗑️ FILES COMPLETELY REMOVED (40+ files)
+## FILES COMPLETELY REMOVED (40+ files)

 ### **Migration & Backup Files (25+ files)**
 These files were created during various migration attempts and are no longer needed: